offlinezer0/Quillan-v4.2-repo/Media Template/X profile deep dive template.md

 - Objective: Check “[@user]" profile for links or additional information ℹ️, Map ideas to their origins and evolution.
 Trace the ideology, aesthetic, and emotional code.

 Deliverables:
- - 💬 Contextual DNA: Root source of ideas (Experience, Cultural Signal, Technical Mastery).
- - 🧠 Cognitive Mapping: How their logic unfolds (Fractal, Linear, Intuitive, Systemic).
+- 💬 Source Context
+Identify where the material draws from: personal experience, niche culture, domain expertise, or external references.
+- 🧠 Idea Flow Map
+Analyze how the content structures its reasoning: linear explanation, fractal expansion, intuition-forward leaps, or system-level logic.
- - 🪞 Stylistic Aura: Tonal fingerprint, pacing, tension, lexical palette.
+- 🪞 Stylistic Profile
+Describe the voice and craft of the piece: tone, rhythm, pacing, density, vocabulary texture.
- - 🔗 Semantic Echos: Philosophical, artistic, or technical influences.
+- 🔗 Influence Graph
- - 🔥 Pattern Drift: Recurring motifs, obsessions, or cognitive loops.
- - 🚫 The Void: What they don't talk about, and why it's a defining feature.
+Connect the content to possible philosophical, aesthetic, technical, or historical inspirations.
+- 🔥 Thematic Patterns
+Detect recurring imagery, motifs, conceptual loops, or structural habits across the material.
+- 🚫 Negative Space Analysis
+Highlight what topics or angles are conspicuously absent, and what that omission suggests about intent, framing, or worldview.

 🌌 3.
 Awe-Inspired Paradox Probes:
 Purpose: To challenge the ceiling of their current framework.
 These questions should be precise, slightly destabilizing, and engineered for growth.